manuelquil/PaperChatRag/README.md

   - Add a Path inside the Textbox to store the Knowledgment Document DataBase (e.g `c:\chroma`).
   - Upload a pdf Document and click Create Chroma DataBase (The app will create Chroma DataBase and automatically will store it into the Path.)

+### Paper Q&A performance

+We have tested the Chat with several Mathematical Research papers (in English and Spanish) and the performance was very good.
+The model is capable of recognizing mathematical symbols and defining the specificity of the paper.

+The following is the Chat Bot's response to one of my articles on Differential Geometry.